nerettilab/GenArch/README.md

 - *Maps_chrs*: medium resolution intra-chromosomal Hi-C matrixes (*M_MedRes_#c*)
 - *length_chrs*: length of each chromosome (i.e. number of bins of each chromosome in the medium resolution Hi-C map)
-- *idx_chrs*: logical array with *1* in bins corresponding to the centromeric region (i.e. null bins in the medium resolution intra-chromosomal contact map *S.MedRes.Maps_chrs*)
+- *idx_chrs*: logical array for each chromosome with *1* in bins corresponding to the centromeric region (i.e. null bins in the medium resolution intra-chromosomal contact map *S.MedRes.Maps_chrs*)
 - *mapp_regs*: medium resolution intra-chromosomal Hi-C maps after the removal of the centromeric region from *S.MedRes.Maps_chrs*)
 - *XYZ_mapp_regs*: medium resolution 3D structures of each chromosome computed from *S.MedRes.mapp_regs* (only mappable regions)
 - *XYZ_chrs*: medium resolution 3D structures of each chromosome, re-introducing all bins (assigning null coordinates to unmappable centromeric regions)
-- *TADs_dim*: TADs dimensions (i.e. number of bins of the corresponding matrix block) for each chromosome
+- *TADs_dim*: TADs dimensions (i.e. number of bins of the corresponding medium resolution matrix block)
-- *TADs_start*: starting bin of each TAD in each intra-chromosomal matrix (including unmappable centromeric regions)
+- *TADs_start*: starting bin of each TAD in each intra-chromosomal medium resolution matrix *S.MedRes.Maps_chrs* (including unmappable centromeric regions)
-- *TADs_end*: ending bin of each TAD in each intra-chromosomal matrix (including unmappable centromeric regions)
+- *TADs_end*: ending bin of each TAD in each intra-chromosomal medium resolution matrix *S.MedRes.Maps_chrs* (including unmappable centromeric regions)
 - *XYZ_TADs*: medium resolution 3D structures of each TAD in each chromosome (including unmappable centromeric regions)
 - *XYZ_TADs_mapp*: medium resolution 3D structures of each TAD in each chromosome (discarding unmappable centromeric regions)
+- *XYZ_Hi_aligned*: high resolution 3D structures of each TAD, resulted from the optimal alignment of the high resolution TADs 3D structures (*S.HiRes.XYZ_mapp_regs*, discarding unmappable centromeric regions) on the medium resolution TADs 3D structures (*S.MedRes.XYZ_TADs_mapp*, discarding unmappable centromeric regions)
+- *XYZ_Hi_chrs*: high resolution 3D structures of each chromosome, resulted from the concatenation of TADs high resolution 3D structures *S.MedRes.XYZ_Hi_aligned* for each chromosome (discarding unmappable centromeric regions)

+##### 4. Fields in *HiRes*

+- *Maps_chrs*: high resolution intra-chromosomal Hi-C matrixes (*M_HiRes_#c*)
+- *TB_chrs*: array of TAD boundaries position (i.e. bin of the high resolution matrix *S.HiRes.Maps_chrs* in which there is a TAD boundary)
+- *blocks_chrs*: high resolution Hi-C contact maps of each TAD in each chromosome, corresponding to diagonal blocks in the high resolution intra-chromosomal Hi-C maps *S.HiRes.Maps_chrs* (including unmappable centromeric regions)
+- *TADs_dim*: TADs dimensions (i.e. number of bins of the corresponding matrix blocks *S.HiRes.blocks_chrs*)
+- *TADs_start*: starting bin of each TAD in each intra-chromosomal high resolution matrix *S.HiRes.Maps_chrs* (including unmappable centromeric regions)
+- *TADs_end*: ending bin of each TAD in each intra-chromosomal high resolution matrix *S.HiRes.Maps_chrs* (including unmappable centromeric regions)
+- *idx_blocks_chrs*: logical array for each TAD-block with *1* in bins corresponding to the centromeric region (i.e. null bins in the high resolution TAD-block *S.HiRes.blocks_chrs*)
+- *mapp_regs*: high resolution Hi-C maps of each TAD in each chromosome, after the removal of the centromeric region from *S.HiRes.blocks_chrs*
+- *XYZ_mapp_regs*: high resolution 3D structures of each TAD in each chromosome (discarding unmappable centromeric regions)
+- *XYZ_TADs_chrs*: high resolution 3D structures of each TAD in each chromosome (including unmappable centromeric regions)
+- *num_TADs_chrs*: number of TADs in each chromosome